arch8s/spring-2022/Glossary.md

 > _4-eyes principle_
 a certain activity, i.e. a decision, transaction, etc., must be approved by at least two people

+> _Open Web Application Security Project, also OWASP_
+identifies and ranks top web app security risks.
+The goal of this non-profit organization is to level up web application security for all developers and users

+> _OAuth_

+> _Isolated perimeter_

+> _Onboarding_

+> _Whitelabel_

 ---
 [< Prev (Home)](README.md)  |  [Next (Problem Background) >](1.Problem/README.md)